farmOS/farmOS/docs/development/module/updates.md

 Note that this only handles overridden configuration.
 It does not handle missing, inactive, or added configuration.
 It also does not touch "simple" configuration (eg: module settings) - only configuration entities (eg: Views).

+If your module is adding or deleting configuration, the recommended approach is to implement `hook_post_update_NAME()` to perform the necessary operations.

 In most cases this is desirable, but if you are intentionally overriding configuration in your farmOS instance then you have a few options for